Table of Contents

 must include a default constructor (a constructor with no

-arguments), and implement the deserialize
+arguments), and implement the deserialize,

-, and
+serialize, and

-methods described in the section called “Serialization”.
+visit methods described in the section called “Serialization”.

 One can add native bindings to the Scheme environment by